pckearney25/Slider-Game/README.md

 The Create-React-App package was used to build the core template structure for the app.
 More details on this package can be found in the Boiler README file.
 The Yarn package was used for package management of the program.

-The code for the tic-tac-toe React game was used as atarting point but was modified extensively.
+The code for the tic-tac-toe React game was used as starting point but was modified extensively.

 License
 This project is licensed under the MIT License.